ToniWonKanobi/theoveranalyzed.net/posts/2018/3/31/go-away-gatekeeper.md

 ### What is Gatekeeper?

-Apple introduced [Gatekeeper][2] "Wikipedia entry for \"Gatekeeper\"") in [Mac OS X Lion][3].
+Apple introduced [Gatekeeper][2] in [Mac OS X Lion][3].
 Gatekeeper prevents users from accidentally opening applications that aren't from the Mac App Store, as well as applications from non-Apple-signed developers.

 Users can get around the block by secondary clicking the application and invoking the Context Menu `Open` command.